Enrolment for European students and equivalent

 More information on how to pay is available here: How to pay.

-If applicants have already been granted a tuition fee waiver or have been recognized the status of refugee or hold a MAECI or CRUI scholarship, they should contact us at welcome@unive.it before paying.
+If applicants have already been granted a tuition fee waiver or have been recognized the status of refugees or hold a MAECI or CRUI scholarship, they should contact us at welcome@unive.it before paying.

-The Welcome Unit will verify the enrolment application and will finalize the request as soon as possible, provided that the applicant meet all requirements and hold all mandatory documents.
+The Welcome Unit will verify the enrolment application and will finalize the request as soon as possible, provided that the applicant meets all requirements and holds all mandatory documents.

 Applicants will then receive an email containing their matriculation number and password.
 These credentials will replace the provisional ones and grant access to the Personal Area and webmail @stud.unive.it.